Radiation-induced cancer: Accidental

-Nuclear accidents can have dramatic consequences to their surroundings, but their global impact on cancer is less than that of natural and medical exposures.
+Nuclear accidents can have dramatic consequences to their surroundings, but their overall global population impact on cancer is less than that of natural and medical exposures depending on dose rates.

-The most severe nuclear accident is probably the Chernobyl disaster.
-In addition to conventional fatalities and acute radiation syndrome fatalities, nine children died of thyroid cancer, and it is estimated that there may be up to 4,000 excess cancer deaths among the approximately 600,000 most highly exposed people.
+The most severe nuclear accident at a commercial nuclear power plant is most notably the 1986 Chernobyl disaster.
+There is consensus that a total of approximately 30 people died from immediate blast trauma and acute radiation syndrome (ARS) in the seconds to months after the disaster respectively, with 60 in total in the decades since, inclusive of later radiation induced cancer.

+However, there is considerable debate concerning the accurate number of projected deaths that have yet to occur due to the disaster's long-term health effects; long-term death estimates range from 4,000 up to 9,000 (per the 2005 and updated 2006 conclusions of a joint consortium of the United Nations) for the most exposed people of Ukraine, Belarus, and Russia, to 16,000 cases in total for all those exposed on the entire continent of Europe, with figures as high as 60,000 when including the relatively minor effects around the globe.
+Such numbers are based on the heavily contested linear no-threshold model.

 Of the 100 million curies (4 exabecquerels) of radioactive material, the short lived radioactive isotopes such as ^{131}I Chernobyl released were initially the most dangerous.
 Due to their short half-lives of 5 and 8 days they have now decayed, leaving the more long-lived ^{137}Cs (with a half-life of 30.07 years) and ^{90}Sr (with a half-life of 28.78 years) as main dangers.

 In March 2011, an earthquake and tsunami caused damage that led to explosions and partial meltdowns at the Fukushima I Nuclear Power Plant in Japan.
 Significant release of radioactive material took place following hydrogen explosions at three reactors, as technicians tried to pump in seawater to keep the uranium fuel rods cool, and bled radioactive gas from the reactors in order to make room for the seawater.
 Concerns about the large-scale release of radioactivity resulted in 20 km exclusion zone being set up around the power plant and people within the 20–30 km zone being advised to stay indoors.
 On March 24, 2011, Japanese officials announced that "radioactive iodine-131 exceeding safety limits for infants had been detected at 18 water-purification plants in Tokyo and five other prefectures".